Toast3y/BlitzBot-for-Discord/readme.md

 	- Install PyMySql - pip install PyMySQL

-	- Install MariaDB (for database calls and features) - Latest installers can be found at mariadb.org
+	- Install MariaDB (for database calls and features) - Latest installers can be found at: https://mariadb.org

-2.
+2. Add env variables to establish data connections.